-Carnevale, Italian carnival, tops the list of February festivals all over Italy.
-In Catania, Sicily, the big festival is for Saint Agatha's Feast Day, the second largest religious procession in the world.
-Most other February festivals are in the first part of the month, prior to the start of Lent.
+February in Italy sees several important festivals and events, with Carnevale, Italian carnival or Mardi Gras, topping the list all over Italy.
+In Catania, Sicily, the big festival is for Saint Agata's Feast Day, the second largest religious procession in the world.
+Most other February festivals are in the first part of the month, before the start of Lent.

 Carnevale — Carnival in Italy

 Carnevale is one of the most popular festivals in Italy.
-Carnevale comes 40 days before Easter so the date changes each year (and festivals can sometimes start in January).
-See carnevale dates by year.
+Carnevale comes 40 days before Easter, so the date changes each year (and festivals can sometimes start in January) depending on the date of Easter.
+See Carnevale dates by year.
 The biggest Carnevale celebrations last for several weeks.
 Although Venice and Viareggio have the most well-known celebrations, Carnevale is celebrated all over Italy in a variety of ways.
 Some of the more unusual Carnevale celebrations are the orange-throwing battle in Ivrea, Albanian celebrations in Calabria, and a Roman carnival in the Aosta Valley.

-Saint Agatha, a martyr who died in 252 at age 15, is the patron saint of Catania, Sicily, and an exciting festival is held in her honor in Catania.
-The two-day procession, said to be the second largest religious procession in the world, begins February 4.
-Following a mass at dawn, the statue of St. Agatha that houses her relics is placed on a fercolo, a 40,000-pound silver carriage, that will be pulled up Monte Sangiuliano by 5,000 men.
-The huge festival lasts for two days and two nights and as with most Italian festivals, there is also plenty of eating and drinking and a huge fireworks display at the end.
+Saint Agatha (Sant'Agata in Italian), a martyr who died in 252 CE at age 15, is the patron saint of Catania, Sicily, and an exciting festival held in her honor in Catania.
+The two-day procession, said to be the second-largest religious procession in the world, begins February 4.
+Following a mass at dawn, the statue of Sant'Agata that houses her relics is placed on a fercolo, a 40,000-pound silver carriage, that is pulled up Monte Sangiuliano by 5,000 men.
+The huge festival lasts for two days and two nights.
+As with most Italian festivals, there is also plenty of eating and drinking and a huge fireworks display at the end.

-Theresa Maggio gives a lively description of the Festival of St. Agatha in her very interesting book, The Stone Boudoir: Travels through the Hidden Villages of Sicily.
+Theresa Maggio gives a lively description of the Festa di Sant'Agata in her fascinating book, The Stone Boudoir: Travels through the Hidden Villages of Sicily.

-February 3 is a minor celebration all over Italy.
-Saint Biago is the saint of the throat.
-It's tradition to eat leftover panettone with a glass of wine to bless your throat.
-In some places, Saint Biago Day is celebrated with parades, music, a special mass, or bonfires.
-In Mugnano di Napoli, near Naples, there's a huge fireworks display as its the home of one of the biggest fireworks companies in Italy.
+February 3 is a minor celebration everywhere in Italy.
+Saint Biagio is the saint of the throat.
+It's a tradition to eat leftover panettone with a glass of wine to bless your throat.
+In some places, Saint Biagio Day is celebrated with parades, music, a special mass, or bonfires.
+In Mugnano di Napoli, near Naples, there's a massive fireworks display as its the home of one of the biggest fireworks companies in Italy.

 Almond Blossom Fair

-Valentine's Day, February 14, is not celebrated as fanatically as it is in the United States but lovers do give lots of flowers and candy.
-The Umbrian town of Terni, who claim Saint Valentino as their patron saint, celebrate with a torchlight parade.
+Valentine's Day, February 14, is not celebrated as fanatically as it is in the United States, but lovers do give lots of flowers and candy.
+The Umbrian town of Terni, which claims Saint Valentino as its patron saint, celebrates with a torchlight parade.

 Saint Faustino's Day

 Saint Faustino's Day, February 15, commemorates the saint adopted by single people in Italy.
-If you see a sign for a Saint Faustino Day party it's most likely a party for singles.
-Saint Faustino is actually the patron saint of Brescia.
+If you see a sign for a San Faustino party, it's most likely a party for singles.
+San Faustino is actually the patron saint of Brescia.

-San Remo Song Festival, Festival della canzone Italiana, is a huge five-night competition amongst Italian singers.
+Held in San Remo, the San Remo Song Festival, Festival della canzone Italiana in Sanremo, is a huge five-night competition amongst Italian singers.
 Started in 1950, the San Remo Song Festival has made many Italian singers and songs famous.
-The song festival is currently held in mid-February rather than in March as it was in the past.